siyuan-bruce/siyuan-bruce.github.io/research.md

 _The goal of behavioral-science research is truth.
 The goal of design-science research is utility. --- MIS Quarterly, 2004_

 While I have not yet published in any of the top UTD 24 or FT 50 journals, I am eager to showcase my dedication to research and my ability to produce high-quality scholarly contributions.
+Here are works catergorized by my research agenda.

 ### Research Agenda 1: Token-based Platforms